dhruvdhody/IETF-DeepDive/README.md

 ##  Other Backup Ideas for breakouts

-* Analyze an IETF mailing list discussion thread - judge rough consesnses as a co-chair role
+* Analyze an IETF mailing list discussion thread - judge rough consensus as a co-chair role
 * Handle a DISCUSS on the draft
 * Write an I-D from scratch
 * Do directorate-specific review
 * Role-Playing a WG meeting
 * Prepare Slides for the Working Group (WG) meeting
 * Play with the Sandbox!
+* IAB Workshop proposal - Make it more real!~
+* Send reviews to the real draft!
+*